 Legislation has been introduced to increase the main rate of corporation tax from 19% to 25%, effective from 1 April 2023, which was substantively enacted on 24 May 2021.
-This will have a consequential impact on the Company's future tax charge.
-Therefore, any deferred tax balances have been remeasured at the tax rate to be applied when temporary differences are expected to reverse.
+Deferred tax balances at 31 December 2022 have been remeasured at the tax rate to be applied when temporary differences are expected to reverse.